humeyrasahin7/100-Days-of-Swift-Projects/README.md

  - Project 13: This project is an image filtering app by using CIImage, UISlider, CIContext, CIFilter.
  - Project 14: Was another game project by using SKSpriteNode, SKEmitterNode, SKCropNode, SKTexture, SKAction.
  - Project 15: is a practice about how to use animations by using animate(withDuration:), CGAffineTransform.
 Challenges were; in project 8 and make the letter group buttons fade out when they are tapped, in project 13 and make the image view fade in when a new picture is chosen, in project 2 and make the flags scale down with a little bounce when pressed.
+ - Project 16: was about using MapKit, different map styles, pins.
+ - Project 17: Another game project using sprite kit, timer, physicsBody